ayyjohn/ayyjohn.github.io/about.md

 * things in Python I find nifty
 * explanations of side projects
-* reflections careers in software
+* reflections on careers in software
 * reviews of experiences
 * armchair advice
 * meta posts about blogging with Jekyll